mne-tools/mne-python/doc/contributing.rst

     $ make html-noplot

-This will build the docs without building all the examples, which can save some time.If you are working on examples or tutorials, you can build specific examples with e.g.:
+This will build the docs without building all the examples, which can save some time.
+If you are working on examples or tutorials, you can build specific examples with e.g.:

 .. code-block:: bash